 There are a lot of good things about peanut butter, but also a few negatives.

-It is loaded with fiber, vitamins and minerals, although this doesn’t seem as significant when you consider the high caloric load.
+It’s fairly rich in nutrients and a decent protein source.
+It’s also loaded with fiber, vitamins, and minerals, although this doesn’t seem as significant when you consider the high calorie load.

 It is perfectly fine to incorporate moderate amounts of peanut butter into a healthful diet.
 But the main problem with peanut butter is that it’s so incredibly hard to resist.

 Moderate consumption of peanut butter is unlikely to have any major negative effects.
 It’s more important to steer clear of sugary soda, trans fats, and other highly processed foods, if possible.